sumitdotml/chat-with-gemini/README.md

 # Chat with Gemini

-A full-stack chat application built with Next.js, FastAPI, and Google's Gemini Pro model.
+A full-stack chat application built with Next.js, FastAPI, and Google's Gemini 2.0 Flash model.
 Features a modern UI, conversation history, and customizable AI settings.

 I just thought I wanted to try this since the Gemini API is free.
 Work pretty well.